 Chronic stress can throw your hormones out of balance.
 Persistent stress is likely to decrease the level of anabolic hormones like testosterone and increase the level of catabolic hormones like cortisol, which is an unhealthy balance.

-Low levels of testosterone and elevated levels of cortisol affect energy and inhibit muscle development.
+Low testosterone levels and elevated cortisol levels affect energy and inhibit muscle development.

 Tia Muhammad, BS, is an award-winning freelance content & media creative, copywriter, blogger, digital designer, and marketing consultant.
 She owns the boutique content and digital media company, jackieGLDN|studio.